 The initial step in the process was the development of thematic studies based on desk reviews to identify issues, gaps and needs, and other relevant ongoing national and regional processes.
-These thematic studies were carried out focusing on clusters of relevant Aichi targets:
+These thematic studies were carried out focusing on clusters of relevant Aichi targets as well as SDG-14 vision for 2030:

-- Ensuring Ecosystem Services and Wellbeing (Aichi Target 5,10,14, and 15) - Prevention of Species Extinction (Aichi Target 12); - Control of Alien Invasive Species (Aichi Target 9) - Sustainable Fisheries and Aquaculture (Aichi Target 6 and 7) - Prevention of Marine Pollution (Aichi Target 8) - Effective and Equitable Governance of Marine and Coastal Protected Areas (Aichi Target 11).
+- Ensuring Ecosystem Services and Wellbeing (Aichi Target 1,2, 5,10,14, and 15) - Prevention of Species Extinction (Aichi Target 12); - Control of Alien Invasive Species (Aichi Target 9) - Sustainable Fisheries and Aquaculture (Aichi Target 6 and 7) - Prevention of Marine Pollution (Aichi Target 10 and 11) - Effective and Equitable Governance of Marine and Coastal Protected Areas (Aichi Target 11).

-The findings of these studies provided the basis for a Zero Draft of the Regional MCBS, and are presented as Part II of this document, Marine and Coastal Biodiversity in South Asian Seas; Status,

-Trends and Threats.
-The conclusions of these studies were presented for discussion at the consultative workshop held in Colombo 8-10 July 2014.
+The findings of these studies provided the basis for a Zero Draft of the Regional MCBS, and are presented as Part II of this document, Marine and Coastal Biodiversity in South Asian Seas; Status, Trends and Threats.
+The conclusions of these studies were presented for discussion at the consultative workshop held in Colombo during July 2014 and in Maldives during September 2018.
 The workshop, which involved a wide range of regional and national stakeholders, identified preliminary regional targets, goals and visions for the region, with recommendations for specific actions constituting the core of the strategy.

 Part III of this document, The Way Forward, provides a summary of the findings and agreements reached during the Colombo Workshop.
 The Vision of the MCBS agreed during the workshop was "South Asian Seas countries share healthy marine and coastal ecosystems rich in biodiversity that will continue to provide ecosystem services for the wellbeing of the people, and social and economic development of the region".
-It was agreed that the Regional MCBS should draw on and promote application of an Ecosystem Approach for the design and implementation of the MCBS initiatives in the region.
-Other guiding principles underpinning the strategy include: Maintaining Healthy and Resilient Ecosystems, Government commitment at every level, Maintaining Healthy and Resilient Ecosystems, Recognition of the economic, social and cultural values of marine and coastal ecosystems, Adaptive management and learning by doing, Precautionary approach and risk analysis, Participatory and Inclusive, Commitment to Human Rights and Gender Equality and Building and Strengthening Partnerships.
+It was agreed that the Regional MCBS should draw on and promote application of an Ecosystem principles underpinning the strategy include: Maintaining Healthy and Resilient Ecosystems, Government commitment at every level, Maintaining Healthy and Resilient Ecosystems, Recognition of the economic, social and cultural values of marine and coastal ecosystems, Adaptive management and learning by doing, Precautionary approach and risk analysis, Participatory and Inclusive, Commitment to Human Rights and Gender Equality and Building and Strengthening Partnerships.

-The MCBS has been developed around six Regional Targets (one for each thematic study), which are based on six main Goals for the conservation of biodiversity and sustainable use of marine and coastal ecosystems in the SAS region.
-A set of Regional Actions are being proposed for each target, along with Performance Indicators to measure progress, in addition to potential Partnerships that will support the implementation of the MCBS.
+The MCBS has been developed around six Regional Targets (one for each thematic study), which are based on Six main Goals for the conservation of biodiversity and sustainable use of marine and coastal ecosystems in the SAS region.
+A set of Regional Actions are being proposed for each sub-target, along with Performance Indicators to measure progress, in addition to potential Partnerships that will support the implementation of the MCBS.